-Despite the increasing trend of grant dollars, this data highlights that philanthropic support is extremely limited for Indigenous Governments and Autonomous Regions.
+Despite the increasing trend of grant dollars, these data highlight that philanthropic support is extremely limited for Indigenous Governments and Autonomous Regions.
 In 2017, it is notable that three out of the top five Indigenous Governments and Autonomous Regions recipients are Tribal colleges in the United States.
-This data suggests education was a priority area for funders at this time.
+These data suggest education was a priority area for funders at this time.